 The CE pass mark for Harrow in those days was 55% and my prep school drilled us well for it so it did not occasion too many sleepless nights.
 To my detriment, perhaps, as my results were decidedly patchy - including an ‘E’ in History.
 Thankfully the first year at senior school gives you a chance to find the right set for your abilities, and I ended up reading History at university, so few things are set in stone at such a young age!"

 Each year Keystone supports many students preparing for school entrance exams, including The Harrow Test.

-For more details on how Keystone can help with preparation for school entrance, please call the office for a chat with one of our client managers, or contact us via our request a tutor form.
+For more details on how Keystone can help with preparation for admissions to Harrow school, please call the office for a chat with one of our client managers, or contact us via our request a tutor form.